Business Functions is a function library for Microsoft Excel for Windows desktop that's been around since 2002.

 - more transparent and understandable, because the function's name and documentation explains the intent of what's being modelled better than a hieroglyphic formula.

-Some 500 or so functions do the dirty work of projecting costs and revenues, coping with time periods, growth etc. In many contexts it is a complete solution, allowing models to dynamically run on any timebase (quarterly, annually etc) by changing a single cell.
+The 500 or so functions do the dirty work of projecting costs and revenues, coping with time periods, growth etc. In many contexts it is a complete solution, allowing models to dynamically run on any timebase (quarterly, annually etc) by changing a single cell.